Volunteer Appreciation and Recruiting Social

 The Ace Mentoring curriculum includes instruction as much as mentorship.
 We use group exercises and simple architectural design projects as a vehicle for discussion of the professions and trades that make up the work force of the construction industry.
 The ACE program also includes field trips to construction sites and presentations made by a variety of experts related to the ACE fields.
 While our students volunteer to come to our sessions, they still need thoughtful direction and enthusiastic prompting to accomplish our basic goal of introducing them to the career opportunities available in ACE.

-Currently ACE RI operates three introductory programs for new students in grades 9 to 12, one offered at the downtown Providence facility of Roger Williams University on Washington St, one in Pawtucket at the Blackstone Academy Charter School, and one at the New England Institute of Technology in East Greenwich.
+Currently ACE RI operates three introductory programs for new students in grades 9 to 12, one offered in Providence at RISD’s Campus on S. Main St., one in Pawtucket at the Blackstone Academy Charter School, and one at the New England Institute of Technology in East Greenwich.
 In addition, an advanced curriculum for students who have experienced the introductory year is available for those who wish to continue on to a second or third year.
-For 2013-2014 we anticipate over 100 first year students and over 30 advanced students.
+For each year we anticipate around 100 first year students and over 30 advanced students.

 Just as Mentors have spent a day at work prior to the sessions, so too have the students spent a full day at school.
 As such, the program attempts to keep students engaged and excited about the various disciplines being discussed, and not load the session with detailed lectures.
 Only through Mentor enthusiasm is this possible.